 Welcome Teachers of (Legal) Writers!

-This website is a designed to provide an accessible and interactive way to tackle a course entitled Writing in the Discipline of Law.
+This website is designed to provide an accessible and interactive way to tackle a course entitled Writing in the Discipline of Law.
 This class is for an upper-level undergraduate interested in the future practice of law, public policy, political science, public administration and more.
 It is set up to cover upper-level writing theory foundations and then adapt those foundations specifically for legal writing and analysis.

 Best,